 Quality of life, fatigue and patient satisfaction

 Mean (SD) changes in quality of life throughout the year in the 3M group was 0.56 (6.78) and 4.04 (9.24) in the OD group.
-The difference between the two interventions in quality of life, and when taking quality of life at baseline into account, show no statistical difference between the two screening procedures, where the mean difference was 2.3, P = 0.17.
+The difference between the two interventions in quality of life, and when taking quality of life at baseline into account, showed no statistical difference between the two screening procedures, where the mean difference was 2.3, P = 0.17.
 Similarly, the mean difference in fatigue between the two interventions, and adjusting for fatigue baseline measures, was 0.19, P = 0.86.
 The 88 patients that completed the study were asked seven questions at follow-up (Figure 5).
 There was no statistical difference (all P values > 0.2) between the two intervention groups on any of the seven yes/no questions assessing patient satisfaction (Figure 5).

 DISCUSSION

-In this study we have demonstrated that monitoring IBD patients according to patients’ own requests (OD) or every 3M resulted in similar disease-related outcomes, including time to relapse and time to remission, disease course, medical compliance, fatigue, quality of life, and patient satisfaction.
+In this study we have demonstrated that monitoring IBD patients according to patients’ own requests (OD) or every 3M resulted in similar disease-related outcomes, including time to relapse and time to remission, disease course, medical compliance, fatigue, quality of life and patient satisfaction.
 Therefore, we recommend using an “on demand” approach to monitoring IBD, where fewer CalproSmart tests kits are needed, thus lowering costs, while maintaining outcomes comparable to a more expensive, scheduled monitoring approach.

 The optimal way to monitor IBD patients for disease progression or relapse remains to be found.
-Recently, the STRIDE[24] (selecting therapeutic targets in IBD) Steering Committee recommended that screening in IBD should be performed every three months during a relapse and once every 6 or 12 mo during remission, and it should include assessing both clinical symptoms and inflammation via endoscopy.
-However, the CALM[25] study has shown that close monitoring of CD patients according to clinical symptom scores and objective markers (including FC) results in better endoscopic and clinical outcomes at one year follow-up, relative to standard clinical management.
-FC measures have also been able to identify UC patients at risk of a relapse three[26], 6 and 12 mo before one occurs[27] and to correlate to histological mucosal healing[27], indicating that FC is a clinically valuable marker for disease monitoring.
+Recently, the STRIDE[24] (Selecting Therapeutic Targets in IBD) Steering Committee recommended that screening in IBD should be performed every 3 mo during a relapse and once every 6 or 12 mo during remission, and it should include assessing both clinical symptoms and inflammation via endoscopy.
+However, the CALM[25] study has shown that close monitoring of CD patients according to clinical symptom scores and objective markers (including FC) results in better endoscopic and clinical outcomes at 1 year follow-up, relative to standard clinical management.
+FC measures have also been able to identify UC patients at risk of a relapse 3[26], 6 and 12 mo before one occurs[27] and to correlate to histological mucosal healing[27], indicating that FC is a clinically valuable marker for disease monitoring.
 In addition, Pedersen et al[18] showed that FC was the first marker (relative to SCCAI and TIBS scores) to decrease in response to treatment.
-Furthermore, IBD patients enrolled in the web-outpatient clinic at our institution will undergo the same practice as standard care which includes colonoscopy when need and at least every three to five years for surveillance of colorectal cancer.
+Furthermore, IBD patients enrolled in the web-outpatient clinic at our institution will undergo the same practice as standard care, which includes colonoscopy when needed and at least every 3 years to 5 years for surveillance of colorectal cancer.